Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: Introduction

 To develop a substrate-independent approach to engineering kinetic barriers we need to rely on a universal thermodynamic property that would be relevant in a wide variety of chemical systems.
 We focus on the entropic penalty of association (decreasing the number of separate complexes).
 Intuitively, the entropic penalty is due to decreasing the number of microstates corresponding to the independent three-dimensional positions of each complex (configurational entropy).
 This thermodynamic penalty can be made dominant compared with other factors by decreasing the concentration.

-To formalize this entropic penalty, we use the \emph{thermodynamic binding networks} (TBN) model~\cite{tbn}.
+To formalize this entropic penalty, we use the \emph{thermodynamic binding networks} (TBN) model~\cite{tbn,breik2019computing}.
 TBNs represent molecules as abstract \emph{monomers} with binding sites that allow them to bind to other monomers.
 For a configuration $\gamma$, the TBN model defines $H(\gamma)$ as the number of bonds formed, and $S(\gamma)$ as the number of free complexes, and the \emph{energy} $E(\gamma) = - \bondworth H(\gamma) - S(\gamma)$ as a (negative) weighted sum of the two.
 To be applicable to a wide variety of chemical systems, the TBN model does not impose geometric constraints on bonding (monomers are simply multisets of binding sets).
-Implementation of TBNs requires choosing a concrete physical substrate and geometric arrangement that permits the desired configurations to form.\todom{Note that geometry might also prevent undesired configurations; but this would be an added bonus.}
+Implementation of TBNs requires choosing a concrete physical substrate and geometric arrangement that permits the desired configurations to form.

 We augment the TBN model with a notion of kinetic paths (changes in configuration) due to merging of different complexes and splitting them up (and in \secref{bonds} making, breaking, or exchanging bonds).
 This gives rise to a notion of \emph{paths} of configurations, with different energies.
-Define the \emph{height} of a path starting at $\conf1$ as the maximum value of $E(\conf2) - E(\conf1)$ over all configurations $\conf2$ on the path.
+Define the \emph{height} of a path starting at $\conf1$ as the maximum energy difference $E(\conf2) - E(\conf1)$ over all configurations $\conf2$ on the path.
 Then the kinetic energy \emph{barrier} separating configuration $\conf2$ from configuration $\conf1$ is the height of the minimum-height path from $\conf1$ to $\conf2$.